 Oils and Spreads

-According to the Eatwell Guide, we need to choose unsaturated oils and spreads such as vegetable, rapeseed, olive and sunflower oils, and use them in small amounts.
-All types of fats are high in energy and should be eaten sparingly in order to avoid weight gain.
+According to the Eatwell Guide, we should choose unsaturated oils and spreads in small quantities.
+The best options are vegetable, rapeseed, olive and sunflower oils.
+All types of fats are high in energy and we should therefore use them sparingly in order to avoid excess weight gain.

-A small amount of fat is an essential part of a healthy, balanced diet.
-Fat is a source of essential fatty acids, which the body can’t make itself.
-The fat helps your body to absorb vitamins A, D and E, but much be eaten in small amounts as any fat which isn’t used by your cells or to create energy is turned into body fat.
+However, a small amount of fat is an essential part of a healthy, balanced diet.
+Fat is a source of essential fatty acids, which the body can't make by itself.
+The fat helps your body to absorb vitamins A, D and E.

 - Men shouldn't have more than 30g of saturated fat a day.